 PHASE 5: FRAMING

 Not only was the framing process taking place 30 feet in the air, but our crew also had to endure snow, 30 mile an hour wind gusts, and bitter cold.
 With the house being on the side of a mountain, there was hardly any protection from the elements.
 Over all, it took about 2 weeks to properly frame this deck.

 Minimum code requires 2x12s spaced at 16in. on center.
 Minimum code also requires for residential homes to support 40 lbs. per square foot, while commercial code requires 100 lbs. per square foot.
 However, we placed 2x10s spaced at 12in. on center to support more than 200 lbs. per square feet.
-The purpose for this over-engineering was to accommodate for future additions like sunrooms, screen rooms, etc. without having to rebuild the deck to support more weight.
+The purpose for this over-engineering was to accommodate for future additions like a screen room. without having to rebuild the deck to support more weight.

 PHASE 6: STRUCTURAL STEEL

 Due to the complex nature of this project, we had to brainstorm several different ways to properly support the deck from the top and bottom.

 For the bottom, where the structural steel connected to the home, our team had to fill in the existing cinder blocks below the slab with concrete for a solid structure to support the deck.
 For the top, Durante had to custom build angle supports for the support posts to connect to the deck properly.
 To get the steel posts in the required 45° angle, the crew used an electric wench to safely raise the steel posts in place.

 In order to get the deck perfectly level, the upper connection of the steel structure had a threaded eye bolt that could lower or heighten the deck.